pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 ### Friends of PyTexas

 On the second day of the conference we announced our new [Friends of PyTexas](https://www.pytexas.org/sponsorship/friends/) program.
-This program allows community members to support the PyTexas foundation in its mission to bring Python education and community to the state of Texas.
+This program allows community members to financially support the PyTexas foundation in its mission to bring Python education and community to the state of Texas.
 We had a few community members sign up to support us immediately, and to that we say thank you.